Lesson RESPs 101

 Registered Education Savings Plans (RESP)

-The Canadian government offers grants to families who open and contribute towards their children’s RESP accounts.
-There are two types of federal grants provided: the basic Canadian Education Savings Grant (CESG) and additional CESG.
+The Canadian government offers grants to families who contribute towards their children’s RESP accounts.
+There are two types of federal grants provided: the basic Canadian Education Savings Grant (CESG), additional CESG, and Canada Learning Bond (CLB).

 • Additional CESG: is an additional grant from the government to help save for your child's education.
 This grant is based on the net family income of the child's primary caregiver (the individual who receives the Canada Child Tax Benefit)

-The government allows for a lifetime maximum contribution of up to $50,000 and up to $7,200 in grants per beneficiary (child).
+The government allows for a lifetime maximum contribution of up to $50,000 and up to $7,200 in grants from the CESG per beneficiary (child).

 • Post-Secondary Education Payments (PSE): the amount of after-tax dollars the subscriber (account holder) has contributed towards their child’s RESP account.

-• Education Assistance Payment (EAP): the portion of the RESP that consists of federal and provincial grants, bonds, and investment income earned from dividends, capital gains, and interest.
+• Education Assistance Payment (EAP): the portion of the RESP that consists of Canada education savings grant (CESG), the Canada learning bond (CLB), provincial education savings program, and investment income earned from dividends, capital gains, and interest.
 When money is taken from this portion and put in the hands of the student, it is called an Education Assistance Payment (EAP).

 RESP qualified investments include: